-OpenRouter + Datadog Observability
+OpenRouter + Datadog Observability Setup Guide

 In the world of traditional software engineering, deploying an API without logging is malpractice.
 You wouldn't ship a database query without knowing how long it takes, or an HTTP endpoint without tracking its status codes.